 - Not to get confused with the novelist is also Captain Thomas Hardy who was born at Kingston Russell House, Long Bredy in 1769 and was captain of HMS ⇒ ⇒ Victory and Trafalgar fame and close friend of Lord Nelson.

 - Others include Sir Walter Raleigh, the ‘hanging judge’ Judge Jeffreys plus the Tolpuddle Martyrs who were sentenced to transportation in 1834.

 Along the dramatic and rugged Jurassic coastline you’ll discover delightful coves, amazing rock formations and commanding sea and country views along its many footpaths, and with the South West Coast Path and The Ridgeway, it’s also one of the UK’s best places to walk in this beautiful area of south west England!

 The well-known Jurassic coastline is renowned for its fossils, especially along from Lyme Regis to Charmouth.
 Come and enjoy your holiday in West Dorset and explore the 185 milion year old Jurassic Coast with so many wonderful places to see – you’ll be walking through history!

-“Visit West Dorset recommends seeking out the local Tourist Information Centre (TIC) for advice and further info about where to go and where to stay”
+“Visit West Dorset recommends seeking out the local Tourist Information Centres (TIC) for advice and further info about where to go and where to stay”

 Dorset events, markets, exhibitions

 When you’re planning your visit please take a moment to search what’s going on in the area.
 There are many Dorset events held throughout the year, some big, some small, such as the Weymouth Seafood Festival or the Dorset County Show.
 It’s definitely worth finding out more about these at a West Dorset Tourist Information Centre – it will make your visit even more memorable.

 As well as events there’s numerous exhibitions, festivals and markets throughout Dorset, plus many local and traditional village festivals, events and open days to enjoy, so please take a moment to see ‘What’s On‘ here during your holiday.